kyma-project/kyma/docs/03-tutorials/00-observability/obsv-02-create-and-configure-grafana-dashboard.md

 title: Create a Grafana dashboard
 ---

+Kyma comes with a set of dashboards for monitoring Kubernetes clusters.
+These dashboards display metrics that the Prometheus server collects.

-Learn how to create and configure a basic Grafana dashboard of a [Gauge](https://grafana.com/docs/grafana/latest/panels/visualizations/gauge-panel/#gauge-panel) type.
+You can create and configure a basic Grafana dashboard of a [Gauge](https://grafana.com/docs/grafana/latest/panels/visualizations/gauge-panel/#gauge-panel) type.
 On the dashboard, you see how the values of the `cpu_temperature_celsius` metric change in time, representing the current processor temperature ranging from 60 to 90 degrees Celsius.
 The dashboard shows explicitly when the CPU temperature exceeds the pre-defined threshold of 75 degrees Celsius.

+In addition to creating a dashboard during runtime, you can also add it to the Kubernetes resources in your repository.
+This way, the dashboard configuration is portable and you can deploy it together with the application in any new cluster.

 ## Prerequisites